Clairvoyant scheduling of random walks: The approximation lemma

-If the trap cover belonging to $s_{1}$ is at a distance $\ge \g-6\bub$ from $u$ then we can pass through it, going from $u$ to $p_{1}$ just like in Part~\ref{step:three.free} of the proof of Lemma~\ref{lem:three}.
-If it is closer than $\g-6\bub$ then the fact that $u$ is clean in $\cM^{*}$ implies that it contains a large trap-free region where it is easy to get through.
+If the trap cover belonging to $s_{1}$ is closer than $\g-6\bub$ then the fact that $u$ is clean in $\cM^{*}$ implies that it contains a large trap-free region where it is easy to get through.

+Assume now that it is at a distance $\ge \g-6\bub$ from $u$.
+Then we will pass through it, going from $u$ to $p_{1}$ similarly to Part~\ref{step:three.x-free.trapc.vert} of the proof of Lemma~\ref{lem:three}, though the computations are a little different.